JT Thor

-Jokhow Panom "JT" Thor (born August 26, 2002) is a South Sudanese-American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
-He played college basketball for the Auburn Tigers.
-He was selected with the 37th overall pick in the 2021 NBA draft.
+Jokhow Panom "JT" Thor (born August 26, 2002) is a South Sudanese American professional basketball player for Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).
+He played college basketball for the Auburn Tigers and was selected by the Detroit Pistons with the 37th overall pick in the 2021 NBA draft.

-Early life and high school career
+Early life

-Thor was born in Omaha, Nebraska to South Sudanese parents and moved to Anchorage, Alaska at age five.
-He started playing basketball in seventh grade and competed for West Anchorage High School in Anchorage, Alaska.
+Thor was born in Omaha, Nebraska, to South Sudanese parents and moved to Anchorage, Alaska, at age five.
+He started playing basketball in seventh grade and competed for West Anchorage High School.
 At age 14, Thor moved to West Virginia, where his brother lived, to attend Huntington Prep School.
 After two seasons, he transferred to Norcross High School in Norcross, Georgia.
 He reclassified to the 2020 class.
 As a senior, Thor averaged 14.9 points and 6.6 rebounds per game, receiving all-state honors.
 He was a consensus four-star recruit and committed to playing college basketball for Auburn, choosing the Tigers over Oklahoma State.